ds4dm/ecole/docs/howto/instances.rst

 ==========================

 Ecole contains a number of combinatorial optimization instance generators in the``ecole.instance`` module.
-The various :py:class:`~ecole.typing.InstanceGenerator` classes generate instances as :py:class:`ecole.scip.Model`s.
+The various :py:class:`~ecole.typing.InstanceGenerator` classes generate instances as :py:class:`ecole.scip.Model` objects.

 To use those classes to generate instances, you first instantiate a generator object from the desired class.
 The various generator classes take problem-specific hyperparameters as constructor arguments, which can be used to control the type